 Keutlwile said the award came as motivation to be consistent and keep focus on her strong points as well as detach from negativity coming by way of things she cannot control.

 Keutlwile also said that being one of the still growing models she values each step she conquers along the way.
 Keutlwile believes she could become the best version of herself, which is fearless and unstoppable.

 The confident young model added that through her line of work, she has also learnt to develop a thick skin and continue working hard to leave a mark.

-“I believe I’m yet to become the greatest model doctor there is, which is one of those rare
+“I believe I’m yet to become the greatest model doctor there is, which is one of those rare moments,” she said.

 The stunning model said her career started in December 2016 and that it has been nothing but a blessing thus far.
 She has managed to emerge victorious in different shows including being in the Top 3 model at the regional and national PDC modelling fashion shows in 2017, being best model at Masa Square Hotel fashion show in 2017 and being best model at Fashion Without Borders fashion show in 2018.